Xilinx/workflow-decoupling-docs/embeddedsw-build.md

 * `xilisf` library
 * `xilflash` library

+To be precise any component source folder which doesn't contain CMakeLists.txt file can be treated as not supported in the decoupled workflow.

 Building the bare-metal drivers, libraries, and applications leverages the `generic-machine` type of `MACHINE` variable.
 Please see the [Yocto Build page](yocto-build.md) for valid machine type names.

 The example below demonstrates how to build a specific device driver (and its example code)